Knowing When to Quit: A Principled Framework for Dynamic Abstention in LLM Reasoning: Experiments

 \paragraph{Ranking suffices.} Because $T_\alpha$ is an $\alpha$-quantile, selective accuracy depends only on the ranking induced by $\hat{V}$.
 Monotone transformations of $\hat{V}$ leave selective accuracy exactly unchanged (Appendix~\ref{app:robustness}); the method is immune to any miscalibration that preserves ordering.

-\paragraph{Graceful degradation.} Under additive Gaussian noise on $\hat{V}$ --- which, unlike monotone distortion, can swap trace rankings --- performance degrades smoothly and gains over no abstention are retained at all noise levels tested, with OlympiadBench more sensitive than GSM8K (Appendix~\ref{app:robustness}).
+\paragraph{Graceful degradation.} Under additive Gaussian noise on $\hat{V}$, performance degrades smoothly and gains over no abstention are retained at all noise levels tested, with OlympiadBench more sensitive than GSM8K (Appendix~\ref{app:robustness}).